hikari-py/hikari/README.md

 As your application scales, you may need to adjust some things to keep it performing nicely.

-### Python optimisation flags
+### Python optimization flags

-CPython provides two optimisation flags that remove internal safety checks that are useful for development, and change other internal settings in the interpreter.
+CPython provides two optimization flags that remove internal safety checks that are useful for development, and change other internal settings in the interpreter.

-- `python bot.py` - no optimisation - this is the default.
+- `python bot.py` - no optimization - this is the default.
-- `python -O bot.py` - first level optimisation - features such as internal
-    assertions will be disabled.
+- `python -O bot.py` - first level optimization - features such as internal assertions will be disabled.
-- `python -OO bot.py` - second level optimisation - more features (**including
-    all docstrings**) will be removed from the loaded code at runtime.
+- `python -OO bot.py` - second level optimization - more features (**including all docstrings**) will be removed from the loaded code at runtime.

-**A minimum of first level of optimizations** is recommended when running bots in a production environment.
+**A minimum of first level of optimization** is recommended when running bots in a production environment.

 ### `hikari[speedups]`

-If you have a C compiler (Microsoft VC++ Redistributable 14.0 or newer, or a modern copy of GCC/G++, Clang, etc), you can install Hikari using `pip install -U hikari[speedups]`.
+If you have a C compiler (Microsoft VC++ Redistributable 14.0 or newer, or a modern copy of GCC/G++, Clang, etc), it is recommended you install Hikari using `pip install -U hikari[speedups]`.
 This will install `aiodns`, `cchardet`, `Brotli`, and `ciso8601` which will provide you with a small performance boost.

 ### `uvloop`